Benzodiazepine: Interactions

 Individual benzodiazepines may have different interactions with certain drugs.
 Depending on their metabolism pathway, benzodiazepines can be divided roughly into two groups.
 The largest group consists of those that are metabolized by cytochrome P450 (CYP450) enzymes and possess significant potential for interactions with other drugs.
 The other group comprises those that are metabolized through glucuronidation, such as lorazepam, oxazepam, and temazepam, and, in general, have few drug interactions.

 Many drugs, including oral contraceptives, some antibiotics, antidepressants, and antifungal agents, inhibit cytochrome enzymes in the liver.
-They reduce the rate of elimination of the benzodiazepines that are metabolized by CYP450, leading to possibly excessive drug accumulation and increased side-effects.
+They reduce the rate of elimination of the benzodiazepines that are metabolized by CYP450, leading to possibly excessive drug accumulation and increased side effects.
 In contrast, drugs that induce cytochrome P450 enzymes, such as St John's wort, the antibiotic rifampicin, and the anticonvulsants carbamazepine and phenytoin, accelerate elimination of many benzodiazepines and decrease their action.
 Taking benzodiazepines with alcohol, opioids and other central nervous system depressants potentiates their action.
-This often results in increased sedation, impaired motor coordination, suppressed breathing, and other adverse effects that have potential to be lethal.
+This often results in increased sedation, impaired motor coordination, suppressed breathing, and other adverse effects that have the potential to be lethal.
 Antacids can slow down absorption of some benzodiazepines; however, this effect is marginal and inconsistent.

 Pharmacology

 Pharmacodynamics

 Benzodiazepines work by increasing the effectiveness of the endogenous chemical, GABA, to decrease the excitability of neurons.
 This reduces the communication between neurons and, therefore, has a calming effect on many of the functions of the brain.

 GABA controls the excitability of neurons by binding to the GABAA receptor.
 The GABAA receptor is a protein complex located in the synapses between neurons.
 All GABAA receptors contain an ion channel that conducts chloride ions across neuronal cell membranes and two binding sites for the neurotransmitter gamma-aminobutyric acid (GABA), while a subset of GABAA receptor complexes also contain a single binding site for benzodiazepines.
 Binding of benzodiazepines to this receptor complex does not alter binding of GABA.
 Unlike other positive allosteric modulators that increase ligand binding, benzodiazepine binding acts as a positive allosteric modulator by increasing the total conduction of chloride ions across the neuronal cell membrane when GABA is already bound to its receptor.
 This increased chloride ion influx hyperpolarizes the neuron's membrane potential.
-As a result, the difference between resting potential and threshold potential is increased and firing is less likely.
+As a result, the difference between resting potential and threshold potential is increased, and firing is less likely.

 Different GABAA receptor subtypes have varying distributions within different regions of the brain and, therefore, control distinct neuronal circuits.
 Hence, activation of different GABAA receptor subtypes by benzodiazepines may result in distinct pharmacological actions.
 In terms of the mechanism of action of benzodiazepines, their similarities are too great to separate them into individual categories such as anxiolytic or hypnotic.
 For example, a hypnotic administered in low doses produces anxiety-relieving effects, whereas a benzodiazepine marketed as an anti-anxiety drug at higher doses induces sleep.